NOAA-GSL/ExascaleWorkflowSandbox/docs/index.rst

 --------

-This repository is a collection of tools and demonstrations used for implementing exascale numerical weather prediction workflows.
+This repository is a collection of tools and demonstrations used for implementing distributed exascale numerical weather prediction workflows.
 The project focuses on:

 * **Workflow management** using Parsl